Jimbly/dcjam2024/Jimb-TODO.md

-Agenda
-* visual style
-  * fonts?
-* realtime or turn based outside of combat?

 TODO
-* Rooms of Solitude
-  * auto-save (also disable manual saving) upon enter and exit
-  * restore sanity
-* spend XP to level up skills or heroes
-  * only in Rooms of Solitude
-* monsters move around
+* monsters move around - realtime
+* take a look at some font options
 * combat - maybe add log for enemy turn explaining what happened, press button to Roll! when done reading
   * probably don't need as much help text then?
 * add a BACK type attack
 * start balancing combat encounters
+* spend XP to level up skills or heroes
+  * only in Rooms of Solitude
 * medicine cabinet
   * one-time
   * restores max sanity after a choice